RafaMMas/IberianFishHSMs/README.md

 **Figure 4** - Distribution of each cover type along the reach of the Serpis River (Jucar River Basin District).
-The models were developed considering ten types of cover (refuge/shelter): Leaves, Algae, Roots, Aquatic vegetation, Reeds (emerging vegetation), Woody debris and logs, Sand, Rocks, Caves, and Shade, which are included (but no necessarily present) in the `Cover.example.df`.
+The models were developed considering ten types of cover (refuge/shelter): Leaves, Algae, Roots, Aquatic vegetation, Reeds (emerging vegetation/helophytes), Woody debris and logs, Sand, Rocks, Caves, and Shade, which are included (but no necessarily present) in the `Cover.example.df`.

 <br/>